diam0voi/RGO-lib-parser/CONTRIBUTING.md

 ## Issue Tracker

-Found a bug or have an idea for a new feature?
-Check the [existing Issues](https://github.com/diam0voi/RGO-lib-parser/issues) first to see if it's already being discussed.
+Found a bug or have an idea?
+Check the [existing Issues](https://github.com/diam0voi/RGO-lib-parser/issues) first.
 If not, feel free to open a new one!

 ### Thank you, and we look forward to your contributions!